YihuaLiang95/Lab2cRobot-Beta/Robot_Vision/README.md

 `python3 video_demo.py --viedo_path=0 --detect_face=True --detect_object=True`

-to use both of them, or run `sh video_demo.sh` to use remote IP camera.
+to use both of them, or run `sh ip_camera_demo.sh` to use remote IP camera.

 For fast video processing, the interval that frame is being processed is set in